albertodall/InstaLike/README.md

 # InstaLike
 This project was born, more or less, two years ago.
-I was teaching a C# Course in an High School, and I needed a "cool" project to sum up all the concepts I explained throughout the course, and having a lot of fun! :-)
+I was teaching a C# Course in a High School, and I needed a "cool" project to sum up all the concepts I explained throughout the course.
 Since (lucky or not) a Social Network is "cool by default", I decided to create a simple [Instagram](https://www.instagram.com) clone.
 The guys attending the course appreciated the idea a lot, so I did my best to create a working web project that was also simple but with a significant set of features.
-The original project was a .NET Framework 4.6.2 web application created using ASP.NET MVC 4.0 with Entity Framework 6.2 and SQL Server 2014 Express as backing store.
+The original project was a .NET Framework 4.6.2 web application created using ASP.NET MVC 4.0 with Entity Framework 6.2 and SQL Server 2014 Express as backing store, and, since I had a lot of fun creating it, I decided to evolve it a little bit...

 ## Evolution
 The project looked interesting, so I decided to use it as my preferred playground for testing new technologies and patterns.
 Today *InstaLike* is a web application built using some interesting stuff: